 Found on Honshu, Shikoku and Kyushu (three of the four largest of Japan’s islands) and on some of the smaller islands, the Japanese macaque lives further north than any other primate.
 The sight of one bathing in a hot spring or ambling along beside a river in the wild is heart-stopping.

-Traditional mountain villages, Edo-period towns and samurai castles offer a direct route into Japan’s historic past, and exploring them is one of the most charming of our ten top things to do in Japan.
-Here are a few options: Takayama’s old town, Tsumago, the gassho-zukuri thatched roof farmhouses of Shirakawa-go (a UNESCO World Heritage-listed village), Kumamoto Castle, and the heritage boathouses of fishing village Ine-cho.
+Traditional mountain villages, Edo-period towns and samurai castles offer a direct route into Japan’s past.
+Visit historic enclaves like Takayama’s old town, Tsumago, the gassho-zukuri thatched roof farmhouses of Shirakawa-go (a UNESCO World Heritage-listed village), Kumamoto Castle, and the heritage boathouses of Ine-cho fishing village.

 Popular with tourists and honeymooning Japanese, ryokans offer a chance to experience Japanese accommodation much as it was in the Edo period.
-Originating in the 17th century as inns for travellers, today most ryokans offer traditional tatami-matted rooms, communal onsens and kaiseki – about 25 small dishes of food served over four courses.
+Originating in the 17th century as inns for travellers, today most ryokans offer traditional matted rooms, communal onsens and a meal of kaiseki (around 25 small dishes of food served over four courses).

 From futuristic bathrooms to cafes where you can play with kittens, Japan’s quirkiness delights most visitors.
 While it’s sometimes the butt of foreign amusement, in reality, Japanese creativity and sense of the aesthetic is nothing short of extraordinary, and there are few places in the world that pay such tribute to the inner-child in us all.

-Do you have anything to add to our list of ten top things to do in Japan?
+Do you have any suggestions to add to our list of ten top things to do in Japan?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.